friendofdog/image-processing-api/README.md

 roughly where a proper logger could be used to keep track of important events.
 - Add some extra options for image sizing for images that are not already a perfect square.
+- Environment variables are a bit messy, could use some cleaning up.